clach04/x10_rest/README.md

 Other X10 device controllers could be supported by making calls to Mochad (and/or https://bitbucket.org/clach04/mochad_firecracker/) instead.

+NOTE by default this accepts all remote connections, without any authentication or authorization checks.
+It is recommended that this only listen and accept connections from localhost!

 Implemented in pure Python.
 Known to work with Python 2.7.